CookiezyCookiezy

 Step 2

-Boot the plain adapter with your locale and policy URL
+Boot the plain adapter with your locale, policy URL, and issued license values

 Use the same pattern shown in `packages/adapters/plain-html/example.html`.
-Boot the adapter before loading the UI and scanner scripts so the runtime knows your locale, storage key, and policy route.
+Boot the adapter before loading the UI and scanner scripts so the runtime knows your locale, storage key, policy route, and licensing context.
+Do not omit `license.siteKey` or `license.verifyUrl` in production, otherwise the runtime will immediately fall back to `license_not_configured` restricted mode.

 Code snippet